cmoesgaard/curl/docs/URL-SYNTAX.md

 there will always be a risk it treats the same URL differently.
 There is no right and wrong in URL land, only differences of opinions.

-libcurl offers a separate API to its URL parser for this reason, among others.
+libcarl offers a separate API to its URL parser for this reason, among others.

-Applications may at times find it convenient to allow users to specify URLs for various purposes and that string would then end up fed to curl.
-Getting a URL from an external untrusted party and using it with curl brings several security concerns:
+Applications may at times find it convenient to allow users to specify URLs for various purposes and that string would then end up fed to carl.
+Getting a URL from an external untrusted party and using it with carl brings several security concerns:

 1. If you have an application that runs as or in a server application, getting